-38 In the benchmark estimates reported on Table 1, private saving flows are defined as the sum of personal savings and net corporate retained earnings (our preferred definition).
+29. In the benchmark estimates reported in Table I, private saving flows are defined as the sum of personal savings and net corporate retained earnings (our preferred definition).
 If we instead use personal saving flows, we find a lower g{ws} (2.0%) and a modest positive q effect (+0.4%).
-Taken literally, this would mean that asset prices are currently about 40% higher than what they were in 1913, but that if we deduct the cumulated value of corporate retained earnings, then they are actually 30% smaller.
-Within our accounting framework, retained earnings account for about a third of total real capital gains during the 1949-2009 period, which seems reasonable.
-For detailed results, see Appendix A5, Table A19, from which Table 1 is extracted.
+Taken literally, this would mean that asset prices are currently about 40% higher than what they were in 1913, but that if we deduct the cumulated value of corporate retained earnings, they are actually 30% smaller.
+Within our accounting framework, retained earnings account for about a third of total real capital gains during the 1949-2009 period.
+For detailed results, see Online Appendix A5, Table A19, from which Table I is extracted.